Diversity and Inclusion Information Center

 We send faculty and residents to the Annual Medical Education Conference Hosted by the Student National Medical Association.
 At this conference which celebrates diversity in medicine, we spoke with medical students who were interested in Orthopedic Surgery.
 We informed them about why we feel the University of Washington is one of the best Orthopedic Surgery programs in the country.
 We encouraged students to visit for sub internships and provided information regarding our available scholarships.
 We also have the opportunity to do some teaching at “Orthopods and Sawbones Workshop”.

 Our faculty is investing in aspiring orthopaedic & sports medicine surgeons.
 We are pleased to announce our Diversity Visiting Student Scholarship Program!
-The Visiting Student Sub-Internship Program is a funded program designed to give students from a diverse background a chance to experience the exceptional training that the Department of Orthopaedics and Sports Medicine at the University of Washington has to offer.
+The Visiting Student Sub-Internship Program is a funded program designed to give students from a diverse background a chance to experience the exceptional training that the Department of Orthopaedic Surgery and Sports Medicine at the University of Washington has to offer.
 To learn more about this fantastic opportunity please go here.

 Click here to read our departments response to recent (Spring 2020) events in our community.